Sent via email March 31, 2020

 Dear Premier Horgan,

-MCFD’s own data on the number of special needs children who normally receive MCFD services and/or funding, and who are currently without support, indicates the significance of this omission.
+MCFD’s own data on the number of diverse needs children who normally receive MCFD services and/or funding, and who are currently without support, indicates the significance of this omission.

 At a time when many levels of your government have done a remarkable job demonstrating transparency and compassion, it is extremely disappointing to see the lack of engagement of MCFD with the families of vulnerable children it is mandated to support.
 Thousands of families cannot be expected to spend hours waiting to get through by telephone to their local MCFD office or the Autism Funding Branch – which in any event have been unable to provide specific information.
 These families are desperate to hear specifics from Minister Conroy as to when their needs will be recognized and addressed.
 This support needs to be detailed on MCFD’s website.